Anom1666/reproducible-research_homework/README.md

 Computers are incapable of producing random numbers, thus a random seed is provided as a starting point for a pseudorandom number generator (PRNG).
 The PRNG algorithm will produce a series of numbers that appear random, but are deterministic and will always be the same for a given random seed.
 This is useful for experimental simulations that require reproducibility.
 A random seed is often generated from the state of the computer, such as the system clock.

-The following shows the edit made to the [random_walk.R](https://github.com/adamg421/reproducible-research_homework/blob/main/question-4-code/random_walk.R) code in order ot make it reproducible.
-This is done by ensuring the seed is set to the same number (in this case 1) each time the function runs.
+The following shows the edit made to the [random_walk.R](https://github.com/adamg421/reproducible-research_homework/blob/main/question-4-code/random_walk.R) code in order to make it reproducible.
+This is done by ensuring the seed is set to the same number (1 in this case) each time the function runs.
 ![Screenshot 2024-12-12 at 00 53 29](https://github.com/user-attachments/assets/cb2843ec-7adc-4fa0-abae-0443fce57381)

-Below you can see that the output each time is the same
+Below, you can see that the output is the same each time.

 ![6b6f42f7-7e08-4dc9-8a07-33dcc1c964ac](https://github.com/user-attachments/assets/997a529d-33d5-4699-b339-ad85562788c6)